 How to create a professional email address?

-Now that you know the importance of creating a professional email address, you must be wondering; how can I create a professional email address that gives my receivers the right impression?
+Now that you know the importance of creating a professional email address like those on 10 Minute Mail, you must be wondering; how can I create a professional email address that gives my receivers the right impression?

 Here are some steps you can follow: